Getting to production AI faster with a data-centric approach

 How to build a robust data engine

-There are three keys to building a strong data engine, Sharma said: embracing automation, identifying the right data and rapid iteration.
+There are three keys to building a strong data engine, Sharma said: embracing automation, identifying the right data, and rapid iteration.

-The process of building a data engine can be very cumbersome, often requiring a lot of people manually labeling and categorizing information that range from text and receipts, to medical professionals hand labeling portions of medical images to identify tumors.
+The process of building a data engine can be very cumbersome, often requiring a lot of people to manually label and categorize information.
+This could range from workers labeling office text and receipts to medical professionals hand-labeling portions of medical images to identify tumors.
 This is where automation comes in.

-With automation, AI teams can use models that can select and send data to humans for correction.
+With automation, AI teams can use models that select and send data to humans for correction.
 Correcting data often costs less than creating data from scratch, Sharma said.

 One of Labelbox’s largest agricultural customers uses this method of model-assisted labeling.

 The company has hundreds of tractors with sensors that can stream images of crops on the farm.
-The sensors can easily label what’s vegetation and what’s ground automatically due to their composition.
+The sensors can automatically label vegetation and ground due to their composition.
 As the next step, experts classify the vegetation by species.
-The model that follows then automates that task of classification.
+The subsequent model automates that task of classification.

-“It becomes a very iterative closed-loop approach where models and humans are working together, ultimately enabling AI teams to label data faster,” Sharma said.
+“It becomes a very iterative closed-loop approach, where models and humans are working together, ultimately enabling AI teams to label data faster,” Sharma said.

 The second major part of building a robust data agent is identifying the smallest set of data to label that can improve model performance across the data domain.

 Sharma used this analogy: To understand a concept, humans don’t have to see every single example.
-We generally understand an idea and how it works with just a few of them.
+We generally understand an idea and how it works after just a few instances.

 AI systems can operate the same way, Sharma said.